-With regards to the exponential smoothing results (Figure \ref{fig:MSISCalCovETS}), we observe that the MSIS values for the ``reduced'' pool of models are lower or equal to that of any other pool of models considered (they are virtually identical with the ``no multiplicative trend'' pool for the quarterly and monthly frequencies).
-All pools of models have similar miscalibration issues, especially for the yearly frequency.
-In any case, the ``reduced'' pool of models always offers the best calibration compared to all other pools.
+With regard to the exponential smoothing results (Figure \ref{fig:MSISCalCovETS}), the MSIS values for the ``reduced'' pool of models are lower or equal to that of any other pool of models considered (they are virtually identical to the ``no multiplicative trend'' pool).
+All pools of models have similar miscalibration issues.
+In any case, the ``reduced'' pool of models always offers the best calibration of all pools.
 Overall, we can see that the good performance of the ``reduced'' pool in estimating the uncertainty around the forecasts holds for various confidence levels.

-The ARIMA results (Figure \ref{fig:MSISCalCovARIMA}) indicate that a maximum order of one offers the best MSIS results for the yearly and the quarterly frequency, regardless the value of the confidence level.
+The ARIMA results (Figure \ref{fig:MSISCalCovARIMA}) indicate that a maximum order of two or three offers the best MSIS results, regardless of the value of the confidence level.
 Moreover, a maximum order equal to one results in the best calibration, even if all pools of models are significantly undershooting.
-We saw in Table \ref{tab:resultsmainArima} that lower maximum orders are outperformed in the monthly data in terms of uncertainty estimation based on MSIS.
-While this is true for all confidence levels, small pools of ARIMA models are better in terms of calibration compared to larger pools; this difference is amplified as we consider lower nominal confidence levels.
+We saw in Table \ref{tab:resultsmainArima} that lower maximum orders are outperformed in the monthly data regarding uncertainty estimation based on MSIS.
+Although this is true for all confidence levels, small pools of ARIMA models are better than larger pools in terms of calibration; this difference is amplified as we consider lower nominal confidence levels.